AdamKyle/flare/resources/info/combat/section-1.md

 For Attack and cast, it&#39;s the same but reversed.
 Left-hand weapon then spell **slot two** will fire.
 The same concept applies as it does for cast and attack.

 You have a chance for your class skill to fire twice if you are a vampire and once otherwise.
-For the vampire class skill to have a chance to fire twice, your weapon and damage spell cannot miss else it&#39;s a one-time chance (if you have a healing spell equipped in the appropriate slot)
+For the vampire class skill to have a chance to fire twice, your weapon and damage spell cannot miss else it&#39;s a one-time chance.

 ## Defend